jeffpar/pcjs.v1/disks/pcx86/dos/ibm/3.10/README.md

 Different websites (e.g.,
 [16BitOS](http://16bitos.com/310ibm.htm),
 [PC DOS Retro](https://sites.google.com/site/pcdosretro/disklistings#TOC-PCDOS310))
-list different "authoritative" directory listings for PC-DOS 3.10, which helps confirm that both variations of Disk 1 are authentic (as opposed to someone's random changes) and that IBM quietly slipped in these last-minute changes during the first month of its release.
-And "quietly" seems to be a fair assessment, since I've so far been unable to locate any contemporary reports (e.g., press releases or magazine articles) regarding these PC-DOS 3.10 variations.
+list different "authoritative" directory listings for PC DOS 3.10, which helps confirm that both variations of Disk 1 are authentic (as opposed to someone's random changes) and that IBM quietly slipped in these last-minute changes during the first month of its release.
+And "quietly" seems to be a fair assessment, since I've so far been unable to locate any contemporary reports (e.g., press releases or magazine articles) regarding these PC DOS 3.10 variations.

-Also, a note of thanks to [Jeff Duntemann](https://www.contrapositivediary.com/?p=2107) for sharing his collection of old diskettes with PCjs, which included, among other things, IBM's "patched" version of PC-DOS 3.10.
+Also, a note of thanks to [Jeff Duntemann](https://www.contrapositivediary.com/?p=2107) for sharing his collection of old diskettes with PCjs, which included, among other things, IBM's "patched" version of PC DOS 3.10.
 The earlier "unpatched" disk images were obtained from [WinWorld](https://winworldpc.com/product/pc-dos/3x).

 {% include machine.html id="ibm5170-pcdos310" %}